-While making efforts to reduce how many slaves work for you may seem daunting, for Christ followers, it is worth the endeavor.
-Slavery Footprint is a great website that actually helps you get an estimate on how many slaves work for you by assessing all the things you currently posses and actively buy.
+While making efforts to reduce how many slaves work for you may seem daunting, for Christ-followers, it is worth the endeavor.
+Slavery Footprint is a great website that actually helps you get an estimate on how many slaves work for you by assessing all the things you currently possess and actively buy.

 Problems and Solutions